mParticle/docs/src/pages/integrations/clevertap/event/index.md

 ## Embedded Kit vs Server-to-Server Integration

 This integration supports two ways to send data to CleverTap.
-You can include the CleverTap embedded kit in your iOS or Android app and send data directly from the client.
+You can include the CleverTap embedded kit in your iOS, Android, or Web app and send data directly from the client.
 In addition, any data from supported platforms where the kit was not present will be forwarded server-to-server.

 ## Adding the kit to your iOS/ Android app